Treating Customers Fairly Policy

 As such all our calls are recorded and internal closed file auditing is performed by the management team quarterly.

-An individual can make a written request – which may be by electronic means – or verbal request over the telephone to obtain a copy either of specific information or of all the information we hold about them.
-This is called a Data Subject Access Request (DSAR)and there is a charge of max. £10.
-Hertz Accident Support can request that payment is received before the collation of data and passing the information to the data subject.
+An individual can make a written request – which may be by electronic means – or verbal request over the telephone to request access either of specific information or of all the information we hold about them.
+This is called a Subject Access Request (SAR).
+A copy of the requested information will be provided free of charge though in some instances a reasonable fee may be charged which will be based on the administrative cost associated with providing the information.

 Treating customers fairly is an essential element of all areas of the business and fair and consistent complaints handling gives Hertz Accident Support an opportunity to ensure we are meeting and managing our client and customers experiences and expectations of the services we provide.